-We provide a guide to doing business in Moscow, including an overview of Russian business culture.
+We provide a guide to doing business in Russia, including an overview of Russian business culture.

-Working or starting your own company in Moscow requires patience and understanding of its unique culture.
+Working or starting your own company in Russia requires patience and understanding of its unique culture.
 Russian life is often unstable and short, but as a result people tend to live more intensely.
-This ‘way of life’ is noticeable to people settling in Russia or making a fresh start there.
+This way of life is noticeable to people settling in Russia or making a fresh start there.

-As a new inhabitant in Russia it is necessary to show some perseverance, but you will soon enjoy the Russian hospitability and the diversity this country has to offer you!
+As a new inhabitant in Russia, it is necessary to show some perseverance.
+But you’ll soon enjoy Russian hospitability and the diversity this country has to offer!

 Current economic situation in Russia

-Russia is one of the four BRIC countries; Brazil, Russia, India and China.
-These countries are considered to be rapidly increasing in power and are expected to catch up with the richest countries around the year 2050.
+Russia is one of the four BRIC countries; Brazil, Russia, India, and China.
+These countries are rapidly increasing in power and will catch up with the richest countries around the year 2050.

 Before the worldwide economic crisis took place, Russia experienced a very prosperous period.
-In the years leading up to the financial crisis, the economy grew about seven percent and the wages rose about 10 percent to 15 percent.
-It therefore appears that Russia has left behind the economic crisis of the nineties.
+In the years leading up to the financial crisis, the economy grew about seven percent and the wages rose about 10% to 15%.
+It appears that Russia left behind the economic crisis of the nineties.

-History has shown Russia’s resilience in times of economic crisis so experts expect its economy to yet again improve when the worldwide crisis subsides.
+History shows Russia’s resilience in times of economic crisis.
+Experts expect its economy to yet again improve when the worldwide crisis subsides.

 Harder than before

-Clinical psychologist Lisette Breukink who lives in Saint Petersburg since 1999 and runs her own company says starting one’s own company in Russia is harder than before, but states that it is certainly a nation which can enrich your life.
+Clinical psychologist Lisette Breukink who lives in Saint Petersburg since 1999 and runs her own company says starting a company in Russia is harder than before.
+But it’s a nation that can enrich your life.

-While now may be not the perfect timing to settle in Russia, the Russian business is still in motion and keeps on developing itself.
-When you approach the Russians with an open look without any prejudices, you will see that Russia offers sufficient possibilities and opportunities to build up a successful life.
+While now may not be the perfect time to settle in Russia, the Russian business culture is still in motion and keeps on developing itself.
+When you approach the Russians without any prejudice, you’ll see that Russia offers sufficient possibilities and opportunities to build up a successful life.

 Patience is an essential virtue in Russia

-In Russian companies they tend to follow a charismatic and paternalistic leadership style.
-Traditionally, businesses in Russia are set up hierarchically which causes a certain bureaucracy to occur.
+Russian companies tend to follow a charismatic and paternalistic leadership style.
+Traditionally, Russian business culture involves strong hierarchies, which causes a certain bureaucracy to occur.

 Since the implementation of the glasnost and perestroika by Mikhail Gorbachev, a lot has changed in Russia, but those changes are noticeable matters which are directly visible; fashion, cars, and the nightlife.

 Nearly every Russian still carries the heritage of communism with them; this means Russians are not used to taking initiative as they risk making mistakes.
-The senior management will always take the final decision, and this way of organising a business causes delays in the progress of activities, meaning patience is required in some situations.
+Senior management always takes the final decision.
+This culture of organizing a Russian business causes delays; patience is necessary in some situations.

-In this framework, a well-developed social network is very important and knowing the right people in the right place will help you to avoid the bureaucratic obstacles.
+In this framework, a strong social network is very important.
+Knowing the right people in the right place helps you avoid the bureaucratic obstacles.

-Breukink added she has learned to stop ‘‘…planning everything, but just letting things to happen as long as you stay true to yourself.
+Breukink added she has learned to stop ‘‘planning everything, but just letting things happen as long as you stay true to yourself.
 Often, creative ideas and solutions pop up automatically if you let things take their course.’’

 Russia has gone through some big changes, but behind its external appearance, traditional standards and values still exist.

-Willem Ripmeester travelled regularly to Russia in the fifties, sixties and seventies and still has a fondness for Russia: ‘‘Behind this facade the Russians haven’t changed that much.
-In business life they are still the tough negotiators as they were previously.
+Willem Ripmeester travelled regularly to Russia in the pas and still has a fondness for Russia. ‘‘Behind this facade the Russians haven’t changed that much.
+In Russian business culture, they are still the tough negotiators as they were previously.
 Honest in their approach, but also pretty unforgiving.
 Negotiating in Russia is often a long process: caution, persistence and modesty are the core words.
-A ‘final offer’ does not always mean that the offer actually is final, so you might have to have patience and perseverance in closing a deal.
+A final offer does not always mean that the offer actually is final.
+You might have to have patience and perseverance in closing a deal.

 Meetings have a formal atmosphere and sometimes they follow a fixed protocol through which a meeting, according to Westerners, lasts unnecessarily long.
 A joke made (even with the best of intentions) is often not appreciated in such a setting.